Frank Lilley: Military service

 Lilley was the son of Francis John Charles Lilley (1883-1939), who had founded F. J. C. Lilley Ltd, a Glasgow-based civil engineering company, and his wife, Janet Stirling Watson (1888-1972).

 He was educated at Bellahouston Academy, and worked for the family firm before joining the Argyll and Sutherland Highlanders in 1934.
 However, he left the regiment in 1940 to return to Glasgow, where he joined the 12th Battalion of the City of Glasgow Home Guard on its establishment in 1941; he was promoted to Lieutenant-Colonel in 1942.

 Politics

-After the war Lilley became Managing Director of F. J. C. Lilley Ltd, who won several contracts of major importance.
+Following the war Lilley became Managing Director of F. J. C. Lilley Ltd, who won several contracts of major importance.
 He was elected to Glasgow Corporation in 1957, and in 1959 was selected as the Conservative-allied Unionist Party candidate to try to win back the Glasgow Kelvingrove constituency which the party had lost at a byelection.
 He was narrowly successful in the general election of that year.

 Parliament

 On 9 November 1959, Lilley was one of four Scottish MPs on a British European Airways Viscount which was involved in a near miss with a Royal Air Force Pembroke transport.
 William Baxter, one of the others, said that he "got quite a fright".
-In 1960, he was made Parliamentary Private Secretary to Richard Wood, then the Minister of Power and later Minister of Pensions and National Insurance.
+In 1960, he was made parliamentary private secretary to Richard Wood, then the Minister of Power and later Minister of Pensions and National Insurance.